SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-hollrosey/PROJECT_PRESENTATION.md

-# ✨ Hackathon 6 - Build your own Codewars kata
+✨ Hackathon 6 - Build your own Codewars kata

+# 📜 Mystery Cipher

 ## 📖 Story

-In this kata, you will be thrown into the world of algorithmic artistry and be tasked to create your own pixel art generator.

-Your task is to implement 'generatePixelArt', a function that generates pixel art images based on provided specifications.
-Every pixel within the image will be represented by a colour value chosen from a predetermined palette.
+In the depths of a mysterious forest, you have uncovered an ancient tablet, it's contents obscured by a cryptic ciper.
+Legends spoke of a hidden code that held the key to unlocking secrets untold.

+As a brave adventurer, it falls to you to decipher this cryptic tablet and reveal the message hidden upon it.

+Good luck!

 ## 💭 Reflections